Sophietje/Verification-Tool-Overview/Tools/Daisy.md

 The repository has some more details

 #### Expected output:
-Optimized program in Scala or C.
+Optimized program in Scala or C with the guaranteed error below the specified target error

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 Framework for verifying and optimizing numerical programs.